danielhenrymantilla/higher-kinded-types.rs/book/src/motivating-example-20-genericicty.md

   - `sort_by_key_ref` is able to borrow from the input `client`, but by hardcoding a `&'item …` "shape" for such a borrowing (with the `…` part still not being allowed to borrow).

-To illustrate how insactisfactory this is, now consider wanting to sort based on the `.id`, again, but this time, [`Reverse`]d!
+To illustrate how unsatisfactory this is, now consider wanting to sort based on the `.id`, again, but this time, [`Reverse`]d!

   - we cannot use `sort_by_key_ref` with <code><span style="color: red;">\&</span>Reverse(…)</code>